-- (1) The Board- - (a) must establish the committees or subcommittees required by the regulations; and - (b) may establish such other committees or subcommittees as the Board thinks fit, to advise the Authority on any aspect of its functions, or to assist the Authority in the performance of its functions.
+- (1) The Board - must establish the committees or subcommittees required by the regulations; (a) - (b) may establish such other committees or subcommittees as the Board thinks to advise the Authority on any aspect of its functions, or to assist the Authority in the performance of its functions.

-- (2) A committee or subcommittee established under subsection (1) will consist of such persons as the Board thinks fit and may, but need not, consist of, or include, members of the Board. - (3) The procedures to be observed in relation to the conduct of business of a committee or a subcommittee of the Board will be- - (a) as prescribed by regulation; or - (b) insofar as the procedure is not prescribed by regulation-as determined by the Board; or - (c) insofar as the procedure is not prescribed by regulation or determined by the Board-as determined by the relevant committee or subcommittee. - (4) The Public Sector (Honesty and Accountability) Act 1995 applies to the members of a committee or subcommittee as if the committee or subcommittee were an advisory body and the Minister responsible for the administration of this Act were the relevant Minister.
+- A committee or subcommittee established under subsection (1) will consist of such persons as the Board thinks fit and may, but need not, consist of, or include, members of the Board. - The procedures to be observed in relation to the conduct of business of a committee or (3) a subcommittee of the Board will be- - (a) as prescribed by regulation; or - insofar as the procedure is not prescribed by regulation-as determined by the (b) Board; or - insofar as the procedure is not prescribed by regulation or determined by the Board-as determined by the relevant committee or subcommittee. - The Public Sector (Honesty and Accountability) Act 1995 applies to the members of a (4) committee or subcommittee as if the committee or subcommittee were an advisory body and the Minister responsible for the administration of this Act were the relevant Minister.